yyyx126/msbd5001-ind-pro/README.md

 # Run
 Directly run the ind.py and ind_2.py
-However, the result depends luck.
+However, the result depends on luck.